striezel/weather-information-collector/readme.md

 ### Prerequisites

-**(Not implemented yet)**

-To build the scan-tool from source you need a C++ compiler, CMake 2.8 or later, the cURL library (>=7.17), the JsonCpp library. pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build the weather-information-collector from source you need a C++ compiler, CMake 2.8 or later, the cURL library (>=7.17), the JsonCpp library. pkg-config is required to make it easier to find compiler options for the installed libraries.
+Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.

 It also helps to have Git, a distributed version control system, on your build system to get the latest source code directly from the Git repository.

 All of that can usually be installed be typing

-    apt-get install cmake g++ git libcurl4-gnutls-dev libjsoncpp-dev pkg-config
+    apt-get install catch cmake g++ git libcurl4-gnutls-dev libjsoncpp-dev pkg-config

 or

-    yum install cmake gcc-c++ git libcurl-devel jsoncpp-devel pkgconfig
+    yum install catch cmake gcc-c++ git libcurl-devel jsoncpp-devel pkgconfig

 into a root terminal.